ibm-cloud-docs/secrets-manager/iam.md

 The access policy that you assign users in your account determines what actions a user can perform within the context of the service or specific instance that you select.
-The allowable actions are customized and defined by the {{site.data.keyword.secrets-manager_short}} as operations that are allowed to be performed on the service.
+The allowable actions are customized and defined by {{site.data.keyword.secrets-manager_short}} as operations that are allowed to be performed on the service.
 Each action is mapped to an IAM platform or service role that you can assign to a user.

 If a specific role and its actions don't fit the use case that you're looking to address, you can [create a custom role](/docs/account?topic=account-custom-roles#custom-access-roles) and pick the actions to include.
 {: tip}